-HTTP Status Code Description

-200 OK The information is successfully returned.

-404 Not Found There is no such folder.
+HTTP Status Code Description 200 OK The information is successfully returned.
+404 Not Found There is no such folder or you may not have proper permission to access the folder.

 Fields Type Values item obje&tual Folder Item Object.

 2.15.4 Deleting Virtual Folder